griffithlab/rnabio.org/_posts/0008-05-01-Gene_set_enrichment.md

 ```

 Looking at the dataframe, you might notice that there are around 900 rows, and similar to the overrepresentation analysis, it is unlikely that all of them are truly meaningful.
 You can skim through all these results to determine which ones might be biologically meaningful, but in the interest of time, here we will subset the `gse` object to any pathways that have the word `epithelial` in them, and use those for plotting.
 In order to subset the object, we will determine the indices of the rows which have these values using R's `which` and `grepl` functions, and then subset the results dataframe in the `gse` object to those rows.
 All of these genesets end up having negative enrichment scores (or are downregulated in our putative luminal cell cluster), so we will add one index that has a positive enrichment score to aid in plotting.
 For plotting, we will use the `dotplot`, `cnetplot`, and `heatplot` functions.
+Note- we do not suggest this strategy of grabbing pathways of interest in this manner- we are only using it as an illustrative example here.

 ```R
 #start by grabbing the indices we'll need to subset the `gse` object